Oliver Turvey: Education

 Turvey attended Queen Elizabeth Grammar School in Penrith, Cumbria in England and Fitzwilliam College, Cambridge as an undergraduate, where he studied engineering.
 In late 2007, he applied to become a Cambridge Full Blue, the highest honour that can be awarded to a sportsman at the university.
 He completed his bachelor's degree in 2008 and was awarded the Full Blue by the university; the first ever racing driver to be awarded the accolade.
 His Master's will include a dissertation on F1 aerodynamics.
 He has a sister, called Lucie, who also attended Queen Elizabeth Grammar School.
-Oliver currently lives in London.
+Turvey currently lives in London.

 Racing career

 Career summary

 † As Turvey was a guest driver, he was ineligible for points.